katekeiroz-dev/wordpress-with-CMS/README.md

 # Wordpress-with-CMS

-Project developmented for @origamid course.
+practical project built based on @origamid course.
 On this course I've learnt how to make any wordpress website easy editable through CMS(content management system).
 We've created a new theme from scratch and add it on wordpress , creating the CMS feature and editing the content through that.